tutor723/new/README.md

 Database Connection Token

 # Scope of functionalities
-It is a very basic project for demonstration of JsonPowerDb with help of a web application for Employee management
+It is a project which are use for insert,edit,delete data in employee management sysyetem.